Helicoidal Transformation Method for Finite Element Models of Twisted Superconductors: Extension to Non-Helicoidally-Invariant Boundary Conditions General BC

 \subsection{Derivation of the \hpf with linear materials}

 With linear materials, orthogonality allows solving modes with different values of $|k|$ (i.e., including $-k$ and $k$) independently.
 For each value of $|k|$, the integration along $\xi_3$ gives an independent set of equations, written in terms of the unknown Fourier coefficients $\hpak{-k}$, $\hpek{-k}$, $\hpak{k}$, and $\hpek{k}$.
+These coefficients are functions of $\xi_1$ and $\xi_2$ only, and hence the problem is 2D.
 The formulation is derived in the Appendix.

 For nonlinear materials, the modes are no longer decoupled.
 We provide observations and comments on how to handle this situation in Section~\ref{sec_commentNonlinear}.